YosysHQ-Docs/yosys-cmd-ref/source/cmd/opt_lut_ins.rst

     ::

             Instead of generic $lut cells, operate on LUT cells specific to the given technology.
-Valid values are: xilinx, ecp5, gowin.
+Valid values are: xilinx, lattice, gowin.

 .. raw:: latex